trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 1. Ensure that the node runs persistently.
 Look up how to run programs persistently in the documentation for your operating system.
-You can also refer to [Run a persistent baking node](https://opentezos.com/node-baking/baking/persistent-baker/) on opentezos.com.
+You can also refer to [Setting up Octez Services](https://tezos.gitlab.io/introduction/services.html) in the Octez documentation.

 1. Optional: When the node has bootstrapped and caught up with the current head block, you can delete the snapshot file to save space.